-Legions chose their own commanders, called warlords, with individuals chosen for their ability to provide clear effective leadership in battle, Warlord according to the traditions of the individual legion Professional fighters of the Pits in which the Orcs hone their combat skills; trading on the reputation for skill and strength that they have Pitfighter built up in previous fights, pitfighters build their careers until their notoriety means that other orcs begin to seek them out and actively challenge them.
+Warlord Legions chose their own commanders, called warlords, with individuals chosen for their ability to provide clear effective leadership in battle, according to the traditions of the individual legion

+Professional fighters of the Pits in which the Orcs hone their combat skills; trading on the reputation for skill and strength that they have Pitfighter built up in previous fights, pitfighters build their careers until their notoriety means that other orcs begin to seek them out and actively challenge them.

 Most orcs only experience communion with the ancestors when battle is upon them but a few individuals - called shamans - are able to Shaman hear the voices more frequently; they are almost incessantly surrounded by the constant input of ancestral advice much of it bearing a contradictory or even hostile message.

-Those Imperial Orcs who embrace the Way and become priests.
-Preacher The highly physical traditions of the Wintermark runesmiths has appealed to some orcs who adopt a similar approach and become Warcaster Warcasters.
-Oathwrights believe that the bond between an item and a person affects them both, items may gain worth by being owned and bonded to Oathwright the right person and the right item affects an individual?s hopes of becoming an ancestor.
-Usually trained apothecaries, physicks or both, Bonesetters are expected to attend to the physical needs of the legion, but their remit runs Bonesetter well beyond this.
+Preacher Those Imperial Orcs who embrace the Way and become priests.

+Warcaster Warcasters.
+The highly physical traditions of the Wintermark runesmiths has appealed to some orcs who adopt a similar approach and become Warcasters.

+Oathwrights believe that the bond between an item and a person affects them both, items may gain worth by being owned and bonded to the right person and the right item affects an individual?s hopes of becoming an ancestor.

+Bonesetter Usually trained apothecaries, physicks or both, Bonesetters are expected to attend to the physical needs of the legion, but their remit runs well beyond this.

-Thief-taker Working closely with Imperial Magistrates, Thief-takers earn their income by collecting bounties on criminals who have fled the law and more rarely by taking payments from private individuals looking to identify perpetrators of crimes.
+- Thief-taker Working closely with Imperial Magistrates, Thief-takers earn their income by collecting bounties on criminals who have fled the law and more rarely by taking payments from private individuals looking to identify perpetrators of crimes. - Reaver Soldiers of the Legions who become dedicated to raiding and mercenary work.